 The most important thing you will do in this pop-up is set the attribute value that will define this feature type.
 For example, if you want to add a feature type for alternative schools and your data has a Type field, you could define a template for the case where the Type field equals Alternative.

 You can only add a new feature type if you are using unique symbology.

 - Click Save Changes when you are done updating the feature types and templates.
 Your changes are saved to your hosted feature layer.

 You'll see the changes next time you edit features in the map viewer or any other client that supports editing feature layers.

 Considerations for feature templates

 - If you change the style on the layer to use unique symbols instead of color or size, the types and templates are automatically updated after a warning message.
 Feature types and templates are also automatically updated if you change the field of a unique value renderer.

 - If only default feature templates exist, the feature template name is the same as the feature type name.
 You can change the template name by updating its properties.

 - If your hosted feature layer has a single symbol or class breaks renderer, the service only uses feature templates, not feature types.
 You can change the default template and add additional ones if you want.

-- You can remove all feature templates from a feature type but, if you do, editors cannot add features to the map.
-There are more effective ways to restrict editing, as described in Manage hosted feature layers.
+- You can remove all feature templates from a feature type, but this means that editors cannot add the feature to the map.
+There are more effective ways to restrict editing, as described in Manage hosted web layers.